SoftBank's Son humbled after Vision Fund's $8.9 billion loss

 The scale of the loss shows the risks in Son's strategy of splashing out big on cash-burning startups.
-It has also cast a pall on his efforts to raise another massive fund.
+It has also cast a pall on his efforts to raise a second massive fund.

-WeWork's spectacular flame-out this year has also raised questions about Son's judgement in backing unconventional tech founders such as WeWork's Adam Neumann.
+WeWork's spectacular flame-out this year has sparked questions about Son's judgement in backing unconventional tech founders such as WeWork's Adam Neumann.
 SoftBank was forced last month to spend more than $10 billion to bail out the office-sharing startup after its IPO attempt flopped.

-Son, 62, told a news conference following the results that his judgement around WeWork was "not right" in many ways, and that he had turned a blind eye to problems with Neumann in areas such as corporate governance.
+"My investment judgement was poor in many ways and I am reflecting deeply on that," Son, 62, told a news conference following the results.
+It was a remarkable admission for an executive well known for his ebullience.

-Still, he was defiant that WeWork was still a solid business, saying there would be a "hockey stick" recovery in its profits eventually.
+He said he had turned a blind eye to problems with Neumann in areas such as corporate governance.
+Nevertheless, Son was defiant that WeWork was still a solid business, saying there would be a "hockey stick" recovery in its profits eventually.

-SoftBank Group Corp said its $100 billion Vision Fund contributed an operating loss of 970 billion yen ($8.9 billion) during the period, and an unrealised loss of 537.9 billion yen for the six months of the year as the value of its tech bets such as WeWork and Uber tumbled.
+SoftBank Group Corp said its $100 billion Vision Fund contributed an operating loss of 970 billion yen (£6.9 billion) during the July-September quarter, and an unrealised loss of 537.9 billion yen for the six months of the year as the value of its tech bets such as WeWork and Uber Technologies tumbled.

 It wrote down the value of its investment in WeWork by $3.4 billion in the second quarter and expected the loss to widen to $4.6 billion in the current fiscal year.